Procerus/Procerus/README.md

 <h> Hello </h>
-I'm Lucas, a Bachelor in Mathematics and Physics currently working on a Masters of Computer Science.
+I'm Lucas, I have a Bachelor in Mathematics and Physics have a Masters in Computer Science.

 📫 How to reach me: